 About the FRG

 The AltEn Facility Response Group (FRG) includes six former AltEn customers – AgReliant, Bayer, Beck’s, Corteva Agriscience, Syngenta and WinField United – that formerly supplied corn seed to AltEn.
-It was formed after the NDEE sought assistance with their efforts to address environmental issues at the AltEn site caused by how AltEn mishandled materials at its facility, its failure to follow requirements outlined in its customer agreements and its lack of compliance with federal and state environmental regulations.
+It was formed after the NDWEE sought assistance with their efforts to address environmental issues at the AltEn site caused by how AltEn mishandled materials at its facility, its failure to follow requirements outlined in its customer agreements and its lack of compliance with federal and state environmental regulations.

 The FRG members do not own the site, have never operated the ethanol facility, and played no role in AltEn’s management of its facility.
 The site owner, AltEn, is the permitted entity at the site and is not a member of the FRG and is not contributing to the voluntary measures being implemented by the FRG.